ajency/VV-updated/wp-content/plugins/wp-user-avatar/readme.txt

 = has_wp_user_avatar =

 Returns true if the user has a WP User Avatar image.
-You can specify the user ID, or leave it blank to detect the author within [The Loop](http://codex.wordpress.org/The_Loop) or author page:
+You must specify the user ID:

 `<?php
   if ( has_wp_user_avatar($user_id) ) {